MahmoudKKandil/todo-app/README.md

 To build a new production (non-dev) Docker image, do:

-`docker image build -t DOCKERID/getting-started:latest -t DOCKERID/getting-started:#.#.# -f Dockerfile .`
+`docker image build -t DOCKERID/getting-started:latest -t DOCKERID/getting-started:#.#.# .`

 Also, if you want to create a new dev-specific Docker image, then do the following, but replace DOCKERHUBACCOUNT with your own Docker Hub account and replace the #.#.# with the appropriate semver: